 On Wednesday, August 12, 2020, the SBA issued a new Interim Final Rule (here), establishing the process by which borrowers may appeal decisions relating to Paycheck Protection Program (PPP) loans.
-The new Rule supplements the SBA's previous interim final rule on loan review procedures (more on the SBA's loan review process, here).
+The new Rule supplements the SBA's previous interim final rule on loan review procedures.
 The Rule adds a new subpart to part 134 of Title 13 of the Code of Federal Regulations, which governs adjudications before the SBA's Office of Hearings and Appeals (OHA).
 An overview of the new Rule is below.

 What types of decisions may be appealed?

 Only "final" SBA loan review decisions – defined as "an official written decision by SBA, after SBA completes a review of a PPP loan"– are appealable to OHA.
 Lender decisions regarding a PPP loan are not appealable to OHA.
 The appeals process is further limited to SBA decisions that:

 - a borrower was ineligible for a PPP loan or loan amount;